The Year in Review

 The Human Rights Education Project (HREP), a time-limited collaborative project (completed June 30) with human rights lawyer Joanna Gislason, and funded by the Ministry of Mental Health & Addictions/ Overdose Emergency Response Centre, worked directly with Community Action Teams (CATs) around BC and focused on workshops that highlighted a human-rights based approach to the opioid crisis.

 The province’s commitment to a human rights-based approach to the overdose crisis also provided an opportunity for PAN to develop a comprehensive toolkit on the right to health and the right of all British Columbians to be free from the harmful effects of discrimination.
 The Human Rights Education Toolkit is a valuable resource, with information collected from people who use drugs (PWUD) in BC (as articulated by Pivot Legal Society in the Project Inclusion report), national and international sources.
 Stay tuned for upcoming webinars on the toolkit.

 Special thanks to the core members of the Leadership and Capacity Building Team: Janet Madsen, Marc Seguin and Monte Strong.
 Thank you as well to Joni Reed and Mark Lacroix (HREP).
 Thanks also go to our members, community partners and allies for your wisdom, enthusiasm and support.
 Our work was funded by the Public Health Agency of Canada Community Action Fund, The Ministry of Mental Health and Addictions, the First Nations Health Authority, CATIE and the Vancouver Foundation.

-For more information on Training and Leadership programs and events, contact Stacy Leblanc, Director of Program Development, [email protected]
+For more information on Training and Leadership programs and events, contact Stacy Leblanc, Director of Director of Capacity Building Initiatives, [email protected].